sara-nl/PRACE-MPI-OpenMP/README.md

     mpiicc mpi_code.c           ### C compilation
     mpiifort mpi_code.f         ### Fortran compilation

 The compilation of MPI codes should be done interactively, but the execution should be done using a batch script.
-Please use the following template to run your MPI tasks:
+Please use the following template to run your MPI tasks (remember to change the reservation name):

     #!/bin/bash
     #SBATCH -N 1